by Connie, Wadhi, Penny

 (Dundas, Campbellville, Cornwall, Milton)

-Connie from Dundas, Ontario, wrote to tell us .....
-On April 24, we were driving on York Road near Valley Road, about 9:30 am, when we spotted what looked like a very large Wolf in the field.
+Connie from Dundas, Ontario, wrote to tell us ... we were driving on York Road near Valley Road, about 9:30 am, when we spotted what looked like a very large Wolf in the field.
 It was still for a while but when we slowed down to take a picture it took off into the field.

 A Coy-wolf can behave like a Coyote but look more like a Wolf, or sometimes they look Coyote-like but act more like Wolves.